Skip to main content

 Having the ability to drive a vehicle after a spinal cord injury opens up so many new possibilities and opportunities.
 For instance, you can go back to school or work on your own.
 You may feel freer to drive to in-person support groups or take part in adaptive sports.
 You might even want to take a road trip vacation.
 Either way, you’ll be able to socialize and feel like you’re part of the community.

-Vehicle Modifications for Spinal Cord Injuries & Disabled Drivers
+Adaptive Vehicle Modifications for Disabled Drivers

 So now you may be wondering how it’s possible for someone who is disabled to drive their own car.
 Thankfully, modifications can be made to cars, trucks, and vans for people with spinal cord injuries to ensure they can drive safely.
 The adaptations will suit each individual’s specific needs.